Skip to main content

 Good to know: It is the driver’s legal responsibility to carry the required winter equipment; therefore, it is essential to check that it is included in any hire car.
 This regulation applies to vehicles registered in Austria as well as those registered abroad.

-The use of snow chains instead of winter tires is permitted if the road is continually or almost always under snow or ice.
+The use of snow chains instead of winter tyres is permitted if the road is continually or almost always under snow or ice.
 In extreme conditions the authorities can require cars to be fitted with snow chains on the driving wheels.
 The maximum speed recommended is 40 km/h.

 You can find more information on the austrian government website (in english).